KPMP/pegasus-data/README.md

 # Build

 `./gradlew build docker`
-The default tag is `latest` if no verison is provided To pass a version when building the docker image execute `./gradlew build docker -Ptag=<tagNumber>`
+The default tag is the github branch name if no verison is provided To pass a version when building the docker image execute `./gradlew build docker -Ptag=<tagNumber>`